EricHu33/AnimeShadingPlus-Anime-Toon-Shader/Anime Shading Plus(+) User Manual e9875988ae1e41caa5198370d9cc963d/Common issues f025e7a513024970a5f802fa9d1ebeb3.md

 A :

-The ramp map editor searches for textures specifically within the Assets/ASP/Textures/ folder.
+The ramp map editor searches for textures specifically within the **Assets/ASP/** folder and it’s sub folders.
 Textures in other locations won't show up in the editor.
 This limitation is designed to improve performance.
 In larger projects with many textures, searching everywhere would significantly increase the time it takes for the ramp map editor to display results.